Prehistoric means the time before people began to record events.

 Prehistoric peoples: the first humans

-The first prehistoric humans who looked most like us lived in parts of Africa nearly 2 million years ago
+The first prehistoric humans who looked most like us lived in parts of Africa nearly two million years ago.
+They are called Homo habilis or 'handy man' by scientists.

 These early humans walked on two legs so they could see over the tall grass and look out for wild animals.